 So, which is better for a streaming and home recording setup?
-A condenser mic is generally the more obvious option, but the Seiren V2 Pro holds its own sonically.
+A condenser mic is generally the more obvious option, but the Razer Seiren V2 Pro holds its own sonically.
 There’s plenty of detail, with a full, warm sound that works very well for in-game voice comms and podcast recording.
 It also copes well with sudden loud noises, making it great for preventing your expletive-ridden cries from distorting as you get sniped from across the map.

-While it may not offer the absolute best bang for your buck for sheer clarity of recordings, though, but the Seiren V2 Pro still has plenty going for it.
+While it may not offer the absolute best bang for your buck for sheer clarity of recordings, though, the Seiren V2 Pro still has plenty going for it.
 For a start, it’s an attractive and quite compact unit that’s almost entirely built from solid metal, giving it a reassuring heft.